Traveling with Monograms: Combining the Best of Two Travel Styles in One Trip

 I don't fit into one style category when it comes to travel; I'm not a strict budget traveler, nor do I only book luxury trips.
 I sometimes travel solo, but also sometimes travel with family or friends.
 And when it comes to independent vs. group travel, I don't really have a preference – I like both!

 And I have a feeling that plenty of other people are “style chameleons” when it comes to travel, too.
-Which is why I was so excited to team up with Monograms Travel for a trip in Europe last month.
+Which is why I was so excited to team up with Independence by Globus for a trip in Europe.

 Amanda in Burano